zotiquestgames/loner/en/wip/city_manager.md

 ## Rules

-*Urban Planner* is a minimalist Solo Role Playing Game designed to simulate city management through emergent storytelling.
+*City Manager* is a minimalist Solo Role Playing Game designed to simulate city management through emergent storytelling.
 You'll guide your city through challenges, making decisions that shape its development while dealing with unexpected crises and opportunities.

 ### Keep The Development Moving

-A game in *Urban Planner* is a succession of scenarios.
+A game in *City Manager* is a succession of scenarios.
 A scenario is a situation requiring administrative attention - a policy decision, crisis response, development project, or political challenge.

-In *Urban Planner* for each scenario:
+In *City Manager* for each scenario:
 1. **Identify the situation and your intended response**.
 Based on your city's traits, vision, and mandate, determine what action you want to take.
 What might be the consequences or public reaction?
 2. **Test your expectations**.
 When uncertain about outcomes, [ask the Oracle](#consulting-the-oracle) a closed question (answer is Yes or No), considering relevant city tags to determine if there is an [Advantage or Disadvantage](#advantage-and-disadvantage).
 3. **Interpret the result**.
 Is the Oracle's answer what you expected?
 If not, how does this unexpected outcome change the situation or create new challenges for your administration?